Pederasty in ancient Greece: Social aspects

-The age-range when boys entered into such relationships was consonant with that of Greek girls given in marriage, often to adult husbands many years their senior.
+The age range when boys entered into such relationships was consonant with that of Greek girls given in marriage, often to adult husbands many years their senior.
 Boys, however, usually had to be courted and were free to choose their mate, while marriages for girls were arranged for economic and political advantage at the discretion of father and suitor.
-These connections were also an advantage for a youth and his family, as the relationship with an influential older man resulted in an expanded social network.
-Thus, some considered it desirable to have had many admirers or mentors, if not necessarily lovers per se, in one's younger years.
-Typically, after their sexual relationship had ended and the young man had married, the older man and his protégé would remain on close terms throughout their life.
+Typically, after their relationship had ended and the young man had married, the older man and his protégé would remain on close terms throughout their life.
+However, it is important to note that not all pederastic relationships were sexual—many were simply forms of friendship and guidance.

 In parts of Greece, pederasty was an acceptable form of homoeroticism that had other, less socially accepted manifestations, such as the sexual use of slaves or being a pornos (prostitute) or hetairos (the male equivalent of a hetaira).
-Male prostitution was treated as a perfectly routine matter and visiting prostitutes of either sex were considered completely acceptable for a male citizen.
+Male prostitution was treated as a perfectly routine matter and visiting prostitutes of either sex was considered completely acceptable for a male citizen.
 However, adolescent citizens of free status who prostituted themselves were sometimes ridiculed, and were permanently prohibited by Attic law from performing some seven official functions because it was believed that since they had sold their own body "for the pleasure of others" (ἐφ' ὕβρει, eph' hybrei), they would not hesitate to sell the interests of the community as a whole.
 If they, or an adult citizen of free status who had prostituted himself, performed any of the official functions prohibited to them by law (in later life), they were liable to prosecution and punishment.
 However, if they did not perform those specific functions, did not present themselves for the allocation of those functions and declared themselves ineligible if they were somehow mistakenly elected to perform those specific functions, they were safe from prosecution and punishment.
 As non-citizens visiting or residing in a city-state could not perform official functions in any case whatsoever, they could prostitute themselves as much as they wanted.